grafana/x-ray-datasource/README.md

 [TODO: image of a service with open context menu]

-Similar to X-ray root nodes, usually representing the client application are on the left.
-Each service in the map is represented as a circle and inside shows average time per transaction and transactions per minute.
-Color circle around the service also match colors and meaning from X-ray console representing percentage of requests, green being success, red for faults, yellow for errors and purple for throttled responses.
+Similar to X-ray root nodes, nodes in the service map representing the client application are on the left side of the map.

+Each service in the map is represented as a circle.
+Numbers on the inside shows average time per transaction and transactions per minute.

+A colored circle around the service also matches colors and meaning from X-ray console representing percentage of requests.

+- green = success
+- red = fault
+- yellow = errors
+- purple = throttled responses

 Click on the service or the edge to see a context menu with links additional links for quick navigation to other relevant information from X-ray.
 You can use the links to quickly navigate to a list of all error traces for a particular service and then continue to specific trace.